coribald/UsoNatsuBetterController/README.md

 # UsoNatsuBetterController

-A small BepInEx plugin that improves controller support for the Unity Mono version of UsoNatsu.
+A small BepInEx-based mod that improves controller support for the PC release of UsoNatsu.

 It keeps the game's existing Naninovel input where possible, remaps a few buttons to more common VN bindings, adds an English/Japanese language toggle on `R3`, seeds UI focus when menus open, and adds custom controller handling for screens that were mouse-only or only partly controller-aware.

 ## Mappings

 - `A`: native confirm / advance